Franz von Brenkenhoff

-Franz Balthasar Schönberg von Brenkenhoff (1723-1780) was a Prussian secret financial adviser.
-He was the head of the Nadnotecki District and the builder of the Bydgoszcz Canal.
+Franz Balthasar Schönberg von Brenkenhoff (1723–1780) was a Prussian secret financial adviser.
+He was the head of the Netze District and the builder of the Bromberger Kanal.

 Life

-The von Brenkenhoff family, originating from Westphalia, owned the Gorenzen estate near Mansfeld in the beginning of the 17th century.
-Franz's ancestor, Nikolaus von Brenkenhoff was the first of the ligneage to carry a title of nobility in the mid-17th century.
+The von Brenkenhoff family, originally from Westphalia, owned the Gorenzen estate near Mansfeld at the beginning of the 17th century.
+Franz's ancestor, Nikolaus von Brenkenhoff, was the first of the lineage to carry a title of nobility in the mid-seventeenth century.

-Franz Balthasar Schönberg was born on June 15, 1723, in Reidenburg near Halle.
+Franz Balthasar Schönberg was born on 15 June 1723 in Reideburg, near Halle.
 He was the eldest son of Christine Sabine von Barsewisch, who died at a young age, and Julius, a rittmeister in the Austrian army, who died in 1738 fighting the Turks in Hungary.
-Two of Balthasar's brothers died at war.
+Two of Balthasar's brothers died in war.

 As a young boy, he was left without a family or a livelihood.
 He entered the service of Leopold I, Prince of Anhalt-Dessau as a page.
 He gained recognition and respect from Leopold I, who entrusted him with carrying out works related to drainage and wet land reclamations on the Elbe river.
 Hence, while working with Materne, a Prussian engineer and builder, he learned the science of land development, performing measurements and leveling the soil.
 Furthermore, Franz acquired knowledge about horse breeding: he became very rich with this business.
-Thanks for this expertise, in 1745, he was appointed to the position of Master of the Horse of the Grand Duchy of Anhalt-Dessau.
+Thanks to this expertise, in 1745, he was appointed to the position of Master of the Horse of the Grand Duchy of Anhalt-Dessau.

-There, he took up agriculture farming in the principality and was nominated as the director of the Economic Chamber.
-With increasing cultivated surfaces and obtaining higher yields, the financial situation of the principality stabilized.
+There, he took up farming in the principality and was nominated director of the Economic Chamber.
+As cultivated land expanded and yields increased, the financial situation of the principality stabilized.
 The accumulated reserves helped supplying Frederick the Great's army in preparation of the Battle of Torgau (1760) during the Seven Years' War.
-It is highly likely that Balthasar's economic successes got him to enter civil service of the Kingdom of Prussia.
+It is highly likely that Balthasar's economic successes enabled him to enter civil service of the Kingdom of Prussia.

-In June 1762, Franz von Brenkenhoff was appointed as a secret financial advisor and a member of the war and finance councils.
+In June 1762, Franz von Brenkenhoff was appointed secret financial advisor and member of the war and finance councils.
 He was de facto the president of the governmental districts of Pomerania and Neumark.
 During his assignment, he dealt mainly with the reconstruction of cities ravaged the by war and the land drainage on the Noteć river combined with its using for agricultural crops.
 His seat was then in Drezdenko, where he will have his estate built afterwards.

 In particular he developed and intensified crops culture: